-Sally decided to go with Dr. Fishman, along with Bernard R. Bendok, MD, and Hunt H. Batjer, MD, as her surgical team because she felt she could trust Dr. Fishman and his abilities.
+Sally decided to go with Dr. Fishman as a key member of her surgical team because she felt she could trust Dr. Fishman and his abilities.
 But she did not come to that decision easily.
 She took her time and did a lot of research.
 She recalls the moment when she knew she had found her surgeon.

 “In April 2009, I was speaking to an NF organization about my experiences with Dr. Fishman.
 At that time, I had not yet decided who I was going to go with, but I knew Dr. Fishman was a strong candidate.
 During my presentation, I started to talk about the trust connection between me and Dr. Fishman, and it was as if a light went on inside my head.
 It was then I realized I’d found my surgeon.”

 In July, 2009, Sally had surgery to remove as much of her brain tumor as possible.
 She went in knowing that there were some serious risks, but she found great comfort in her faith and in the fact that her team of doctors was so experienced with NF2.